onclave/NSGA-II/README.md

 ### Contributing

 This project is open to pull requests and encourages new features through contribution.
 The contribution guidelines shall be updated shortly.

+### Citation

+> You can now cite this NSGA-II implementation if you want.
+>
+> *Cite this library*
+>
+> Debabrata Acharya.
+(2020, September 21). onclave/NSGA-II: an NSGA-II implementation using Java.
+Zenodo. http://doi.org/10.5281/zenodo.4042108